Ensembl/ensembl-genes-metadata/README.md

 #### What it does

-The subsampled files are validated to ensure the files confrom to standard fastq requirements.
+The subsampled read files are validated to ensure they confrom to standard fastq file requirements.

-Also, the per base sequence quality is tested using Fastqc
+Also, the per base sequence quality is tested using Fastqc.

 #### Notifications